-The Seattle chapter of the Association for Women in Science is an active organization dedicated to advancing the careers of women in science and technology and to promoting the participation of girls in the sciences.
+The Seattle chapter of the Association for Women in Science is an active organization dedicated to advancing the careers of women in science and technology and to promoting the participation of girls and women in STEM fields.

 1100 Fairview Ave.
 N.

 Please enter through Thomas Building. *Free Visitor Parking in front of and to the side of Thomas Building and Employee Parking lot off Aloha St. (across from SCCA).
 See Map for Details.

 All AWIS meetings are FREE and open to members and non-members, both men and women!

 Being a woman in science comes with a unique set of challenges.
 In 2017, the US Department of Commerce reported that Women only occupied 25% of all STEM jobs, and that the retention of Women in those roles was significantly lower than their male counterparts.
 With this in mind, our speakers will share insights from their successful career journeys including the challenges they faced, and advice for early-career Scientists.